SidSata/siddhant-satapathy-relayer/README.md

 2. If RPC endpoint or SQlite DB path is invalid, the block-crawler exits gracefully.

+3. result.txt contains the result of Part (2) - highest volume block from '2024-01-01 00:00:00' to '2024-01-01 00:30:00'.

-3. To reduce computational overhead assuming a read query heavy system, block volume totals are calculated during retrieval and are stored in the total_volume field.
+4. To reduce computational overhead assuming a read query heavy system, block volume totals are calculated during retrieval and are stored in the total_volume field.

-4. Table schemas
+5. Table schemas

         blocks (
             hash TEXT PRIMARY KEY,